FAQs for web design, SEO, hosting, etc

 Let’s start by saying that Targa always seeks to provide great value... always!

-My objective would be to make your website the best it can be, and not to add to the cost of your website.
+My objective would be to make your website the best it can be, without unnecessarily adding to your costs.
 The cheapest web designers won’t do that.
 But at least you have the choice to use them if you want to.